 We always have a need for volunteers before, during and after our clinics.
 No medical experience is necessary, however, those with medical experience are a huge asset to our team.

 This program is very low-cost, and the cost benefit is huge.
-We calculate that for $40 we can provide a woman with 10 years of birth control and a pap smear (which for many this is the only opportunity they may have in their lifetime of receiving these important screenings.
+We calculate that for $80 we can provide a woman with 10 years of birth control and a pap smear (which for many this is the only opportunity they may have in their lifetime of receiving these important screenings.
 We can also provide education, support, and post-care to those who need it.
-We are seeking donors to help us with the $16,000 needed to finish inserting the 400 IUDs that our program currently has.
+We are seeking donors to help us with the $20,000 needed to reach our goal of 300 women this year.
+Please make sure all donations have a note that read "For Proyecto Vida Mujer".
+Thank you!

 We deeply thank the Paul Chester Foundation, Dr. Bill Chester, and Dr. Steve Yu who donated 1000 IUDs to the women of Costa Rica, and the many other doctors from the United States, especially Dr. Cara Simmons, Dr. Sheri Hamersley, Glenette Bianchi who have helped us with this program.